 How Much Electricity Does a Pool Pump Use?
-Is It Costly to Run?
+Types, Tips, & FAQ

 If you compare the annual energy costs of a pool pump heater against that of a gas-fired pool heater, you’ll find that pool heat pumps are more energy-efficient.
 They consume up to 2,500 kWh per year to filter and circulate the pool water, making it one of the highest power consumers in a house.

 While the figures above are just estimated costs, several factors determine the actual amount of energy a pool pump uses.
 For instance, a smaller pool pump should use less power than a bigger one.
 The best way to obtain the exact energy a pool pump consumes is to use a monthly heating cost calculator.

 Hang around as we take you through the different factors that determine pool pump energy consumption and how to calculate your energy bill.

 Pool Pump Running Costs